-No matter how many applications you've completed, don't just assume that you know what to do and can afford not to read the guidelines.
+No matter how many applications you've done, don't assume you know what to do and can afford to skip the guidelines.
 If it's a paper application (which is pretty rare nowadays), you might be asked to complete it in block capitals or blue ink.

 For online forms, there could be a specific way that it needs to be submitted.
 Treat every application you complete as an individual in its own right.

 Check your spelling and grammar

 Any silly spelling mistakes or typing errors could get your application binned immediately.
-But, many online application forms don't have a grammar or spell check function (beyond the one built into your web browser, which can be pretty hit and miss).
+But, many online application forms don't have a grammar or spell check function (beyond the one built into your web browser, which can be hit and miss).

-So, always double-check everything – and if it's an online form, make use of your computer's spelling and grammar checker in Word (get a free version here).
-If this area really isn't your forte, ask a friend to look over your form for you before you send it off.
+So, always double-check everything.
+And if it's an online form, make use of your computer's spelling and grammar checker in Word (get a free version here).
+If this area isn't your forte, ask a friend to look over your form for you before you send it off.

 Make the information easy to follow

-Recruiters are very busy people, and they won't have the time to sift through badly organised information to see if there's anything good in there.
+Recruiters are busy people.
+They won't have time to sift through badly organised information to see if there's anything good in there.
 Break up long paragraphs with bullet points if you can, and get straight to the point!

-Avoid using any jargon or acronyms that aren't used by the general public (apart from in any competency questions), and keep your points succinct and concise.
+Avoid using any jargon or acronyms that aren't used by the general public (apart from in any competency questions).
+Also, keep your points succinct and concise.

 Save your application as you go

-If the application form allows you to save each section as you progress, make sure you do it.
-There's nothing worse than spending hours filling out all of your important information and then losing it when your computer crashes.
+If the job application form allows you to save each section as you progress, make sure you do it.
+There's nothing worse than spending hours filling out the information and then losing it when your computer crashes.